Withdrawal Policy/ Institutional Drop Policy

 Students seeking to officially withdraw from HUHS should notify the school and request any applicable tuition refund.
 The withdrawal procedure is as follows:

-- The student will notify the College in any manner (preferably in writing) of his/her intent to withdraw from a course, degree or diploma program and request (preferably in writing) a refund of applicable tuition.
-Students are encouraged but not required to complete the Withdrawal Form located on the HUHS website.
-The official date of withdrawal will be the date the college receives the student notification regardless of the method the student chooses to notify the College.
+- The student will notify the University in any manner (preferably in writing) of his/her intent to withdraw from a course, degree or diploma program and request (preferably in writing) a refund of applicable tuition.
+Students are encouraged but not required to complete the Withdrawal Form located here.
+The official date of withdrawal will be the date the college receives the student notification regardless of the method the student chooses to notify the University.

-- Refunds, if any, will be according to the stated college policy as outlined in the Financial Information section along with Federal guidelines for students receiving Federal Student Aid.
+- Refunds, if any, will be according to the stated University policy as outlined in the Financial Information section along with Federal guidelines for students receiving Federal Student Aid.